Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Position Bias Adjustment

 \section{Position Bias Adjustment}

 To understand the effect of position bias in achieving \EOpp and \textit{EOdds}, consider a recommendation system where for each query $q$, a candidate set of $J$ items $\{d^{(q)}_1, \ldots, d^{(q)}_J\}$ are ranked according to a scoring function $s(X)$ defined on a set of features $X$.
 The viewer's response to $d^{(q)}_i$ in the recommended list not only depends on the quality of $d^{(q)}_i$ (relative to the viewer) but also depends on the position of $d^{(q)}_i$ in the list.
 The position bias refers to the fact that the chance of observing a positive response (e.g., \ a click) on an item appearing at a higher position (where the highest position is Position 1) is higher than the chance of observing the same in a lower position.
+We emphasize that both observed and unobserved items are considered for defining position bias.
+Consequently, our definition of position bias covers all biases that are due to the position at which an item is ranked, including selection bias \cite{HarrieMaarten20, OvaisiEtAl20} and trust bias \cite{AgarwalEtAl19, VardasbiEtAl20}.
+Selection bias (users only observing the items ranked in the top k positions), and trust bias (having a higher likelihood to click a higher ranked item among the observed items) both stem from the position at which an item is ranked.

 To define \EOpp or \EOdds in the presence of the position bias, we need to take into account the dependency of the response variable $Y$ on the position where the item is shown.
-To this end, we denote the counterfactual response when an item appears at position $j$ by $Y(j)$.
-Furthermore, we use $\gamma$ to denote the position of an item in the ranking generated by $s(X)$.
+To this end, we denote the counterfactual response of an item appearing at position $j$ by $Y(j)$.
+Furthermore, we denote by $\gamma$ the position of an item in the ranking generated by $s(X)$.
 Therefore, the observed response is given by $Y(\gamma)$.

 \begin{definition} A scoring function $s(X)$ of a recommendation system satisfies \EOpp or \EOdds with respect to a characteristic $C$ if